joshgreenwald/MyMovieCatalog/readme.md

 # My Movie Catalog Sample Repository

 This code repository is intended to test your knowledge of ASP.NET Core Web API projects.
+It should take approximately 1-2 hours to complete.

 The purpose of this API is to manage your movie collection.

 It doesn't do much yet though!
 Currently, there is just one stub API Controller and an Entity Framework data context.